 Do you think it’s important for cinematographers to develop a style?

 No. It’s good to be consistent with the choices you’re making, but that doesn’t necessarily mean shooting everything the same way.
 This might sound contradictory, but it’s good to be able to do one thing really well, while at the same time it’s important to be versatile.

-What do you think about how heavily stylized most Vimeo videos are?
+What do you think about heavily stylized videos?

-I think those people do very well in the commercial sphere.
+I think those kinds of films do very well in the commercial sphere.
 Commercial work is all about how glossy you can make it, using the coolest trick or toy or lighting technique.
 But those aren’t the same tools we use to tell narrative stories.
 And there’s no greater way to tank an immersive narrative experience than by calling attention to yourself as a cinematographer.

 If people walk out of the theater talking about how great the movie looked, you’ve sort of failed.
 They should be talking about how moved they were and how great the film was.
 A film that works as a film is a job well done.
 Sometimes I have to remind myself of that because you do fall prey to the ego.
 Fruitvale Station, for instance; nobody is walking away from Fruitvale Station talking about what a beautifully shot film it is.
 They’re talking about what a poignant and meaningful film it was.
 I have to remind myself that that means I did a good job.
 If the movie works, your contribution to it was a success.